openvinotoolkit/openvino/docs/OV_Runtime_UG/auto_device_selection.md

 The Auto-Device plugin, or AUTO, is a virtual device which automatically selects the processing unit to use for inference with OpenVINO™.
 It chooses from a list of available devices defined by the user and aims at finding the most suitable hardware for the given model.
 The best device is chosen using the following logic:

 1. Check which supported devices are available.
-2. Check the precision of the input model (for detailed information on precisions read more on the [OPTIMIZATION_CAPABILITIES metric](../IE_PLUGIN_DG/Plugin.md))
+2. Check the precision of the input model (for detailed information on precisions read more on the `ov::device::capabilities`)
 3. From the priority list, select the first device capable of supporting the given precision.
 4. If the network’s precision is FP32 but there is no device capable of supporting it, offload the network to a device supporting FP16.